 Nell was founding editor of the Nieman Narrative Digest, now called Nieman Storyboard, at Harvard University.
 She has received journalism fellowships from the Robert N. Butler Columbia Aging Center at Columbia University and from the Gerontological Society of America.
 She has taught courses in American Studies, journalism, and writing at Smith College, UMass-Amherst, Brown University, and other institutions.
 Nell holds a BA in cultural anthropology from Smith and a MA in American Studies from Brown.

 Nell’s dissertation and next book is tentatively titled “Mother.
 Nurse.
 Housewife.
-Maid: The Enduring Moral Politics of ‘Women’s Work’ in America.”
-This ambitious project uses both journalism and archival research to examine women’s work and care, with particular attention to race, including white domesticity and the paid care labor of women of color.
+Maid: Race and the Moral Politics of ‘Women’s Work’ in America.”
+This ambitious project uses both journalism and archival research to examine how women’s work is shaped by race, examining the history of white women’s care and domesticity in relation to the care labors of women of color.

 When not pursuing such serious matters, Nell loves making music with her husband and two sons, hiking with her dog and biking with friends.
 She has practiced mindfulness meditation and yoga for most of her adult life.